Best Crypto Cards in Switzerland (2026)

 PostFinance (1.5 million customers) launched crypto trading in partnership with Sygnum in early 2024, allowing Swiss residents to buy, sell, and hold BTC and ETH directly from their PostFinance app.
 This brought crypto access to mainstream Swiss banking customers who would never open an account at a crypto-native institution.

-Among exchange-linked card issuers, Bitget provides up to 8% BGB cashback through its exchange card (0% FX, 0.9% transaction fee) and the wallet card via Immersve.
+Among exchange-linked card issuers, Bitget provides up to 8% BGB cashback through its exchange card (0% FX, 0.9% transaction fee).
 Crypto.com offers CRO-staking metal cards with lounge access.

-EEA-passported issuers serving Switzerland: Plutus with PLU-based subscription rebates and cashback tiers up to 9% (note: 2.5% FX fee on all non-EUR transactions penalizes CHF-based spending).
-Gnosis Pay for on-chain self-custody from a Safe wallet, earning 5% GNO.
+EEA-passported issuers serving Switzerland include Gnosis Pay for on-chain self-custody from a Safe wallet, earning up to 5% GNO.

 In a zero-CGT jurisdiction, ether.fi still offers strategic value: borrow against staked ETH to spend without selling your position, preserving staking yield.
 You do not need to borrow for tax reasons in Switzerland, but yield preservation is always smart.
 Nexo provides similar borrow-to-spend across a broader collateral range.

-Self-custody card options: MetaMask (Virtual at 1%, Metal at 3%), Ledger CL Card (hardware wallet integration), Solflare and COCA for Solana and multi-chain users.
-1inch Card (custodial via Baanx, 2% BXX cashback) rounds out the DeFi-adjacent options.
+Self-custody card options: MetaMask (Virtual Card at 1%), Ledger CL Card (hardware wallet integration), and Solflare and COCA for Solana and multi-chain users.

-KAST starting at 2% POINTS with 0.5% FX, RedotPay with Virtual and Physical variants, xPlace with its Solana-based tiered system, and Jupiter for Solana ecosystem users.
+KAST starting at 1.5% USD cashback on the first $2,000/month with 0.5-1.75% FX, RedotPay with Virtual and Physical variants, and xPlace with its Solana-based tiered system.

-Switzerland's combination of zero capital gains tax, FINMA regulatory clarity, the Crypto Valley ecosystem, and access to the full range of EEA-passported card issuers makes it the single most profitable country for crypto card spending in Europe.
+Switzerland's combination of zero capital gains tax, FINMA regulatory clarity, the Crypto Valley ecosystem, and access to the full range of EEA-passported card issuers makes it one of the most profitable countries for crypto card spending in Europe.
 Every franc of cashback is yours to keep.

 Written by SpendNode Editorial